benzarr410/command-line-randomness/README.md

 `cd` to the `command-line-fun-master` directory.

-Mark the files as executable, either by right clicking, then going to Properties->Permissions->Allow this file to run as program, *or*, run this: `sudo chmod 755 ./<filename>`
+Mark the files as executable, either by right clicking, then going to Properties->Permissions->Allow this file to run as program, *or*, run this: `chmod +x ./<filename>`

 Then, double click on the file, or run `./<filename>` And boom, it should run.
 If not, open an [issue](https://github.com/benzarr410/command-line-fun/issues).
 ## Program Explanations